WrestleMania 21: Reception

 WrestleMania 21 received universally positive reviews from critics and fans.
-However, most critics have pointed out that the main events of the show were disappointing and let down WrestleMania 21 overall.
+However, critics noted the matches for the WWE Championship and World Heavyweight Championship were disappointing compared to the rest of the card.
 John Powell of Canadian Online Explorer's professional wrestling section noted that "The changing of the guard that many people expected came with a whimper instead of a bang.
 In a total reversal from last year's show – where a largely mundane card was saved by the emotional title victories of Chris Benoit and Eddie Guerrero – this year's elevation of rising stars John Cena and Dave Batista had no such drama.
 Unable to live up to the high standards set by the Undertaker-Randy Orton and Shawn Michaels-Kurt Angle bouts, the "main events" offered the worst kind of anticlimax and would have been right at home buried in the middle of the card."
 He rated the entire event 7 out of 10 stars, which has a higher rating than the previous year's event.
 The main event between Batista and Triple H for the World Heavyweight Championship was rated 6 out of 10 stars, the match between John "Bradshaw" Layfield and John Cena was rated 5 out of 10 stars, the match between Kurt Angle and Shawn Michaels received the highest rating of 9 out of 10 stars, the match between The Undertaker and Randy Orton and The Money in the Bank ladder match were rated 8 out of 10 stars.
-Robert Leighty Jr of 411mania gave the event an overall score of 7.0 out of 10.0 noted that "If the two Title matches would have delivered this would have gone down as one of the greatest WrestleMania's ever, but they didn't and that left a flat ending to the show.
+Robert Leighty Jr. of 411Mania gave the event an overall score of 7.0 out of 10.0 noted that "If the two Title matches would have delivered this would have gone down as one of the greatest WrestleMania's ever, but they didn't and that left a flat ending to the show.
 Everything up to Shawn/Angle is fantastic and things kind of close with a whimper.
 Still, this is a historic show as it cemented the rise of Batista/Cena/Orton as Main Event players.
 It also has two great matches with Shawn/Angle and Money in the Bank.
 Definitely a good WrestleMania, but it could have been much more."
 J.D.
-Dunn of 411mania response towards WrestleMania 21 was also positive.
+Dunn of 411Mania response towards WrestleMania 21 was also positive.
 He stated that "this was on its way to being every bit as good as last year's Mania" but like most of the other critics who thought the main events were disappointing also said that "then it hit a wall in the last 90 minutes."
 He later stated that "If this were a regular PPV with the Michaels vs. Angle match being the main event, this would be one of the greatest PPV's ever.
 Unfortunately, it drags on after that and limps to a finish."
 Although he praised the booking of the event saying that, "they made all the right moves booking-wise, so while the matches weren't great, they still have a certain historic value."

 The match between Kurt Angle and Shawn Michaels would go on to win the 2005 Pro Wrestling Illustrated match of the year award.
-In 2019 WWE named it the fifth best WrestleMania match of all times.
+In 2019, WWE named it the fifth best WrestleMania match of all time.
+Dave Meltzer gave the match 4 and 3/4 stars out of 5.
+Angle himself has called it "the greatest match of all time."